 Abstract

 Accurate quantification of cardiac phenotypes is a crucial step in the diagnosis and treatment of cardiovascular diseases.
 Current clinical methods are expensive and labour-intensive, relying on multiple imaging modalities and invasive procedures to estimate phenotypes.
 Here, we present a fully automated framework named AtriaNet which computes the anatomical structure, wall thickness variation, and fibrosis distribution of human atria directly from MRIs.
-AtriaNet was validated on the world’s largest cardiac cine-MRI and contrast-enhanced MRI datasets, surpassing prior state-of-the-art approaches.
+AtriaNet was validated on the world’s largest cardiac cine-MRI (UK Biobank) and contrast-enhanced MRI datasets, surpassing prior state-of-the-art approaches.
 Further testing on an independent clinical dataset revealed the AtriaNet predictions were accurate when evaluated against clinical methods, and had significantly greater efficiency.
 The increased efficiency and accurate phenotyping may lead to improved clinical guidance of patients with cardiovascular diseases.
 As AtriaNet is the first approach of its kind capable of computing multiple phenotypes for any cardiac imaging modality, our robust framework may be transferrable to other challenging medical segmentation tasks.

 Introduction